live-clones/pybtex/docs/source/api/styles.rst

 an entry of type ``book``, the ``format_book()`` method is called.
 The method must return a :py:class:`.Text` object.
-Style classes are supposed to implement ``format_<type>()`` methods for every entry type they support.
+Style classes are supposed to implement ``format_<type>()`` methods for all entry types they support.
 If a formatting method is not found for some entry, Pybtex complains about unsupported entry type.

 An example minimalistic style: